codeforkjeff/lumen-sample-app/README.md

 ## Configure Solr

-If you aren't already running Solr 6.x somewhere, download it.
+If you aren't already running [Solr](https://lucene.apache.org/solr/) 6.x somewhere, download it and unpack it into `/opt/solr`.

 Lumen's default configuration expects a Solr core named "lumen-core".
 You can use the config files in the `solr/` directory,